joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

 BenchmarkNaive-8  200  6584315 ns/op  1494456 B/op  10063 allocs/op
 ```

-Let’s ignore for the duration of the exercise the simplicity of the
+Let's ignore for the duration of the exercise the simplicity of the
 function — it simply represents anything that has to modify data.
 There are
 several obvious problems.
 First of all, the most glaring issue is that the
 regular expression is being compiled every time _process_ is executed.